MeetMangrove/playbook/what_is_mangrove.md

     Entrepreneurial / Ambitious
     Good at listening to people

-### Mangrove's convictions
+### Mangrove's bets

-We belive in :
-- transparency
+**Mangrove bets that a new way of working is now possible.**
+A way of working that allows us to reconcile our aspiration for individual freedom and the strength of a community united by common values.
+Work shouldn’t be an experience filled with sacrifice or alienation but it should be a means for personal fulfillment.

+**Mangrove bets on transparency.**
+Transparency breeds trust and trust is the foundation of our collaboration.
+Rather than internal competition, we prefer the exchange of knowledge with constant goodwill.
+This enables both personal enrichment and collective progress.
+Transparency makes us more agile and strengthens our community.

+**Mangrove bets on an organization without hierarchy.**
+We work at our own pace, in our own way, and wherever we feel best.
+Our community thrives on the diversity of individual abilities and talents that are able to unfold within it.
+Such freedom goes hand in hand with our individual responsibility: our work is a commitment to the community and to the rest of society.

-- technology as organizational lever
+**Mangrove bets on technology as the main organizational lever.**
-- flat / non-hiererchical organisations
-- open source and public sharing
+Scalable technology combined with our values makes us stronger.
+It allows us to work horizontally in a structured way and to be more effective together while remaining free in our action.

-### A listening organisation
+### An organic, agile and listening structure.
+Mangrove is an ecosystem both open to its environment and anchored with deep roots: we keep evolving but our values never change.

+It is not owned by anyone and has no leaders.
+It is close to what is sometimes described as a Teal Organization.

 Mangrove knows how to listen to the outside.

-Mangrove knows how to listen to itself.
-Mangrove is energy-driven, not long-term plans driven.  there is nothing in particular we want to see happen.
-Most of thing that will happened will be unexpected, unplanned, and will just be the result of it’s members inner energies and passions, canalised in a common direction by the shared values and vision.
+Mangrove also knows how to listen to itself.
+It is energy-driven, not long-term plans driven.
+There is nothing in particular its wants to see happen.
+Most of thing that will happened will be unexpected, unplanned, and will just be the result of it’s members inner energies and passions, canalised in a common direction by the shared vision and ideal.

+# Mangrove friends
+Mangrove friends are people revolving around Mangrove.
+They share the mindset, the vision and are interested in being part of the ecosystem.